BU-SENG/foss-project-rose-sugar/README.md

 ## 📄 License

-This project is part of an academic course and follows the repository's license terms.
+This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.

+You are free to use, modify, and distribute this software for personal and commercial purposes.

 ## 👥 Contributors